Shuttle Loop

 Shuttle Loop is a type of steel launched shuttle roller coaster designed by Reinhold Spieldiener of Intamin and manufactured by Anton Schwarzkopf.
 A total of 12 installations were produced between 1977 and 1982.
 These 12 installations have been located in a total of 22 different amusement parks.

 History

 The first installation of a Shuttle Loop dates back to 1977 when King Kobra opened at Kings Dominion.
 Two other rides were also installed that year: White Lightnin' at Carowinds and Tidal Wave at Marriott's Great America (California).
 Tidal Wave at Marriott's Great America (Illinois) opened in 1978 and was the last to feature the weight drop launch system.
 Also that year, Knott's Berry Farm opened Montezooma's Revenge and Six Flags AstroWorld opened Greezed Lightnin' as the first installations to feature the flywheel launch system.
 A number of installations followed across the world.

 Twenty-two theme parks have operated Shuttle Loops, with half of the twelve original installations being relocated at some time.
-As of September 2013, only six installations are operating, with another one in storage.
+As of September 2013, only five installations are operating, with another one in storage.
 The remaining Shuttle Loops were either demolished or used for replacement parts on other installations.